Nicarao people: Culture

 Many of the Nicarao were artisans with expertise in crafts such as pottery and goldsmithing.
-Tattoo artistry across the face and body was prized among a few Nicaraos, as observed by the Spanish and reflected in effigies and clay artwork they created; this trait was shared by neighboring tribes to the south as well as the Maya people to the north.
+Tattoo artistry across the face and body was prized among a few Nicaraos, as observed by the Spanish and reflected in effigies and clay artwork they created; this trait was shared by neighboring peoples to the south as well as the Maya people to the north.
 Among the Nicarao, highly specialized tattoo artists were experts and lived by their skills.
 However, the Spanish witnessed only a few tattooed natives in the Nicarao populace, therefore tattooing was not part of Nicarao culture and those who were tattooed were most likely Isthmo-Colombian natives rather than Nahuas.
 The Nicarao also practiced stonecraft, as evidenced by elaborate petroglyphs of spirals, murals and spiritual figures carved and painted onto stones in Ometepe; this was shared by the Chorotega and other pre-Columbian civilizations in the region.

 Spanish chronicler Gonzalo Fernández de Oviedo y Valdés, writing soon after the conquest, recorded that the Nicarao practised cranial modification, by binding the heads of young children between two pieces of wood.
 Archaeologists have unearthed pre-Columbian burials in the former Nicarao region with evidence of both cranial and dental modification.
-The Nicarao possessed a number of cultural traits in common with North American tribes as well as the Toltecs of central Mexico, including an identical calendar, the use of screenfold books, worship of the Great Spirit and a Toltec pantheon of deities such as sky spirits, animal spirits and Tonal mythology, Nagual mysticism, and treaties.
-They also, in common with their Mexican cousins from Aztec culture, practiced ritual confession, and the volador (flying men) ritual.